 After several lists are chosen, your nonprofit can send mailings to each; by coding response forms, results can be measured to determine which list and mailing received the best response.

 Testing doesn’t end with mailing lists.
-Your donor acquisition package should be tested as well.
+Your package should be tested as well.
 Try several different approaches.
 For example, you could test two different letters: one, a factual, straightforward account of your organization and its work: the other, a touching story about how your organization helped a specific person.

 You can also change the look and feel of the letter.
 For one, you could include charts and graphs; for the other, you could try adding photos.
 Some also test one type of mailing against another, for example, a letter versus a brochure.
 In all cases, make sure the response form is coded so you can determine which mailing piece received the best response.